SKIN CANCER WARNING SIGNS AND SYMPTOMS

 The borders of normal moles or freckles are often sharp or well defined.
 When skin cancer starts to become present, the borders become irregular and much less defined and the mole becomes larger.
 Some itching or bleeding from the mole or freckle may occur.

-The other skin cancer symptom to be aware of is the appearance of moles where none existed before and the moles possess the skin cancer characteristics described on this page.
-In summary, the main skin cancer warning signs for malignant melanoma are:
+The other skin cancer sign to be aware of is the appearance of moles where none existed before and the moles possess the skin cancer characteristics described on this page.

 • a property known as asymmetry or in other words one side of the mole has a different shape than the other side; generally moles on the skin are symmetrical